chriswhitehouse/birthday_greeter/README.md

 ## Tests

 * When I land on the home page I want to be greeted
-* When I land on the home page I want to be wished happy
+* When I land on the home page, and enter my name and birthdate, I want to be wished happy birthday!
-* When I land on the home page I want to be told 65 days to my birthday
+* When I land on the home page, and enter my name and birthdate, I want to be told 65 days to my birthday
-* When I land on the home page I want to told 300 days to my birthday
+* When I land on the home page, and enter my name and birthdate, I want to told 300 days to my birthday

 ## How to use?
 run `rackup` in your terminal from the project folder.
 Visit the 'localhost:' with port number in your browser.